JaynewDee/grouper-desktop/README.md

 > Grouper Desktop is a desktop port of the npm package "grouperjs".
 >
-> - a fully-featured gui for managing student groups
+> - a graphical interface for managing student groups